Business Hub

 Does the EU Green Claims Directive exclude certain companies or sectors?

-Micro-enterprises with fewer than 10 employees and a turnover of less than EUR 2 million are not affected by the Green Claims Directive.
+Micro-enterprises with fewer than 10 employees and a turnover of less than EUR 2 million are not affected by the directive.

 Does the Green Claims Directive also apply to companies outside the EU that sell to EU consumers?